SebastianHopgood/Revenue-Sales-temp-name-/README.md

 **Ask SMART (Specific, Measurable, Achievable, Relevant, Time-bound) Questions to Identify Business Problems/Needs:**
 * **Sales:** Identify the top 5 product categories by total revenue and analyze monthly revenue trends from 2016 to 2018 to understand how category performance changes over time
 * **Logistics:** Determine the average lead time in days for each Brazilian state and identify regions where the average exceeds the estimated delivery date
-* **Satisfaction:** What is the satisfaction 'penalty' for shipping delays, what is the root cause of dissatisfied customers, at what threshold does customer sentiment collapse, and average review scores (1-5)
+* **Customer Satisfaction:** What is the satisfaction 'penalty' for shipping delays, what is the root cause of dissatisfied customers, at what threshold does customer sentiment collapse, and identify the average review scores (1-5)
 * **Strategy:** Identify sellers in the top 10% by sales volume and compare seller concentration with customer distribution by state to highlight regions where demand is high but seller presence is relatively low

 **Develop A Scope of Work (SOW):**